alexrudy/alexrudy.org/_posts/2020-04-29-tox-server-asyncio.md

 [serve] ^C to exit
 ```

 [tox-server][] does not choose a port for you by default, you must give it the port you want to use for controlling the server.
-It also obeys the environment variable `TOX_SERVER_PORT` set and forget the port in your shell.
+It also obeys the environment variable `TOX_SERVER_PORT` – so that you can set and forget the port in your shell.
 To communicate with the server, use the same `tox-server` command as a client:

 ```
 $ tox-server -p9876 run